 S.H.A.D.E.

-Super Human Advanced Defense Executive.
+Stands for Super Human Advanced Defense Executive.
 It's a government organization that monitors and basically goes out and kills dangerous monsters.

 Frankenstein: Presumably the Frankenstein monster from the classic novel, having survived for over a century and having been a Super Agent of S.H.A.D.E. for at least a while, killing off monsters and stuff like that.
 He is the leader of the new field team formed by S.H.A.D.E.
 He's a badass but he takes things very seriously and has an outspoken cautious morality when it comes to scientific indulgence.
 He's also very gentlemanly with the ladies.
 He also likes to recite classical poetry that has significance to him.
 He's basically the opposite of a pseudo intellectual.
 He's sophisticated and has a lot of culture but doesn't seem to give a damn about showing it off and usually is very standoffish and gruff.